Darn Tough's Mountaineering Socks

 In use, you don't really notice them at all.
 During the last, very wet winter kit test, crossing streams that had turned to small rivers, my feet got soaked; in the saturated Mountaineering Sock my feet stayed warm, comfortable and blister free.

-The over-the-calf length is ideal for winter socks and these combine well with 3/4 length baselayer leggings.
+The over-the-calf length is ideal for winter socks and these combine well with Scramble's baselayer combo reviewed here.

 On the inside of the Mountaineering Sock we can see the extra heavy, terry loop construction which creates small pockets of air to insulate from the cold and enhances moisture wicking.